 Director: Steve Beck

 Release Date: March 2002

-Earlier this week when I wrote about Scary Stories to Tell in the Dark that it reminded me of the horror films that I watched in my teens such as Darkness Falls and Thir13en Ghosts, which prompted me to revisit the latter and see it still hold up or whether I’m looking at it through rose coloured glasses, turns out I’m still in luck it remains as enjoyable as ever.
+Earlier this week when I wrote about Scary Stories to Tell in the Dark that it reminded me of the horror films that I watched in my teens such as Darkness Falls and Thir13en Ghosts, which prompted me to revisit the latter and see it still hold up or whether I’m looking at it through rose-coloured glasses, turns out I’m still in luck it remains as enjoyable as ever.

-First of all, there something about horror cinema from the mid-’00s when filmmakers put so much effort into creating great set design, with this film no different, starting with the junkyard at the beginning being used to great effect, with some of the most enjoyable and fun ghost murders I’ve ever seen.
+First of all, there something about horror cinema from the mid-’00s when filmmakers put so much effort into creating a level of great set design, with this film no different, starting with the junkyard at the beginning being used to great effect, with some of the most enjoyable and fun ghost murders I’ve ever seen.

 Next, you have the house with glass walls and floors, it’s not your normal haunted house and really helps make the scenes filmed there feel more like the characters are stuck in a maze than somewhere people live.